-A good security chain is par for the coarse, however not all chains are made equal.
-In addition some consideration on how you chain up your bike is just as important.
+A good security chain is par for the course, however, not all chains are made equal.
+In addition, some consideration on how you chain up your bike is just as important.

 To thwart bolt croppers you need at least 16mm chain links or fatter, these will be too big to even fit in the jaws.
-Only consider a 14mm chain as a lightweight option purely for low value bikes.
-You should avoid ‘Through Hardened’ chains, they are just too brittle, once one side of a link has been cut the rest will just shatter.
+Only consider a 14mm chain as a lightweight option purely for low-value bikes.
+One exception is the very portable LiteLok (reviewed here), which is cleverly designed to withstand bolt croppers and is only susceptible to obscure cable-cutting tools.
+You should avoid ‘Through-Hardened’ chains, they are just too brittle, once one side of a link has been cut the rest will just shatter.
 Instead opt for ‘Case-Hardened’ chains, which are very hard on the outside but ductile on the inside, thus requiring both sides of a link to be cropped.
-Few sub 16mm chains will be case hardened due to the cost and difficulty of apply this process to smaller chains.
+Few sub 16mm chains will be case hardened due to the cost and difficulty of applying this process to smaller chains.

 Don’t be tempted to throw your chain over your shoulder, it’ll do serious damage to you if you come off your bike.

-Case hardened 16mm and 19mm chains will require power tools to break, which are heavy, possibly noisy and will only be used by determined thieves.
-The downsides of such hefty chains is weight, a 2m long 16mm chain with padlock weighs in about 10Kg and as such will realistically need a top box to carry it about.
+Case-hardened 16mm and 19mm chains will require power tools to break, which are heavy, possibly noisy and will only be used by determined thieves.
+The downsides of such hefty chains are weight, a 2m long 16mm chain with padlock weigh in at about 10Kg and as such will really need a top box to carry it about.
 Don’t be tempted to throw your chain over your shoulder, it’ll do serious damage to you if you come off your bike.
 Recently chains up to 22mm have hit the market, seriously hardcore!
-An option to consider for locking a high value motorbike at home, if it will fit though your wheel…
+An option to consider for locking a high-value motorbike at home, if it will fit through your wheel…

 Recommended chains are the Almax Immobiliser III 16mm chain and the Pragmasis Protector 16 and 19mm chains.
 Both of these are often sold with the Squire SS65CS padlock, which is CEN6 rated.
 Either offer one of the best ways to prevent motorcycle theft.

-Chose carefully where on your bike you thread your chain, though the wheels is an obvious choice, but they can often be removed fairly quickly, especially the front.
+Chose carefully where on your bike you thread your chain, though the wheels are an obvious choice, they can be removed fairly quickly, especially the front.
 With a van handy, a bike with one wheel is still worth the effort of pinching.
 See if you can thread the chain through the frame, behind the downpipes or even over the seat.
-Otherwise, look at the Pragmasis Anti-Pinch Pin, a solid bar that can be threaded through your bikes frame or hollow axle and then chained to at each end.
+Otherwise, look at the Pragmasis Anti-Pinch Pin, a solid bar that can be threaded through your bike’s frame or hollow axle and then chained to at each end.

-A chain will only ever be as effective as what you chain your bike too.
-Simply threading it through a wheel and leaving it on the floor will be no more effective than a Disc Lock and leave you wide open to a skate board of van attack.
-Similarly, if you wrap your chain around some flimsy railings that can be cut with bolt croppers or freeze attacked, you’re still no better off.
+A chain will only ever be as effective as what you chain your bike to.
+Simply threading it through a wheel and leaving it on the floor will be no more effective than a Disc Lock and leave you wide open to a skateboard or van attack.
+Similarly, if you wrap your chain around some flimsy railings that can be cut with bolt croppers or freeze-attacked, you’re still no better off.
 At home install a Ground Anchor (see below) to thread your chain through.
-When away from home try to find some thick railings, fence/sign post or similar.
+When away from home try to find some thick railings, fence/signpost or similar.
 It’s good to see some solo motorcycle bays in London now have ground anchors and dedicated rails to chain to.